confluentinc/ksql/docs/concepts/ksql-and-kafka-streams.rst

 KSQL and Kafka Streams
 ######################

-KSQL is the streaming SQL engine for |ak-tm|.
+KSQL is the streaming SQL engine for {{ site.ak-tm }}.
 With KSQL, you can write real-time streaming applications by using a SQL-like query language.

-Kafka Streams is the |ak-tm| library for writing streaming applications and microservices in Java and Scala.
+Kafka Streams is the {{ site.ak-tm }} library for writing streaming applications and microservices in Java and Scala.

 KSQL is built on Kafka Streams, a robust stream processing framework that is